what is an assertion?

 AssertionError: False is not trueI change the assertion to make it True

-I can use assertions to test if something is True or False or None
+I can use assertions to test if something is True or NOT

 All the assertions I have typed so far show that, True, False and None are different.
 They give me a basic expectation of Python because I can compare things with them.